-Our Aged Veterans project offers information and support to older veterans with hearing loss or tinnitus, and their families and carers, across England and Wales.
+Our Aged Veterans project offers information and support to older veterans with hearing loss or tinnitus, and their families and carers, across England, Wales and Northern Ireland.

 The project focuses on supporting veterans born before 1 January 1950, but we will assist all veterans who contact us.

 Our aim is to help older veterans with hearing difficulties access local support services and, as a result, feel better able to connect with their families, friends and communities.

 We provide information and support to older veterans in local community settings or through home visits for those who are unable to travel.

 • information about assistive equipment

 • support to help you access NHS services

 • information about local community groups